cjdbarlow/Part-One/carbon_dioxide_transport.md

   * DeoxyHb is a **better buffer** of **H<sup>+</sup>**
   pKa of deoxyHb is 8.2, compared to that of oxyHb which is 6.6.
-  * DeoxyHb forms carbamino coumpounds more easily
+  * DeoxyHb forms carbamino coumpounds more easily Deoxy-Hb has 3.5x the affinity for CO<sub>2</sub> than Oxy-Hb.
+  * The Haldane effect favours CO<sub>2</sub> loading at the tissues, and unloading at the lungs

 ###CO<sub>2</sub> Dissociation Curve
 This curve plots PCO<sub>2</sub> against blood CO<sub>2</sub> content in ml.100ml<sup>-1</sup>.